riseshia/Bonghwa/README.md

 - Access `localhost:5100/admin/users` and find user which you just added
 - Click `Level up`
 - Then you can use that user for frontend development.

+### How to Contribute

+Here is general process.

+- Take issue (Optional)
+- Make patch
+- Open Pull Request
+- Request review

+PR will be merged and deployed after review approval.

 ## Code Status